cybercongress/cybercongress/.github/CODE_OF_CONDUCT.md

 ## Unacceptable Behaviors

-We call out examples of behaviors which cause members to lose their good standing in the community.
+We call out examples of behavior which cause members to lose their good standing in the community.
 These include insulting people on the basis of their protected-class status, threatening words, or unwanted sexual attention.
 Rather than fighting back, please report every incident directly to the project *Response Team*.
 Participants in this open source community remain in good standing when they do not conduct themselves in a manner that violates this Code of Conduct.
 Misconduct includes:

 Calling out project members by their identity or background in a deliberately negative or insulting manner.
 This includes but is not limited to slurs or insinuations related to protected or suspect classes such as race, color, citizenship, national origin, political belief, religion, sexual orientation, gender identity and expression, age, size, culture, ethnicity, genetic features, language, profession, membership of a national minority, mental or physical ability.
 - Insulting remarks about a person’s lifestyle practices.